opaliss/Parameter_Estimation_Solar_Wind/README.md

 # Global Sensitivity Analysis and Bayesian Inference of the Ambient Solar Wind via an Operational Model Chain

-Global Sensitivity Analysis of the parameters in PFSS => WSA => HUX model chain using ACE measurement velocity data.
+Global Sensitivity Analysis and parameter estimation of the parameters in PFSS => WSA => HUX model chain using ACE measurement velocity data.

 # Dependencies
 1. Python >= 3.9.13